tytydraco/yessleep/out/The_Birthing_Class.md

 “I believe you,” I say, taking her hand in mine.

-We walk out into the light of the afternoon sky, and I don’t bother once to look back at the judging eyes of Wendy Davis.
+We walk out into the bright light of the afternoon sky, and I don’t bother once to look back at the judging eyes of Wendy Davis.

 Jemma’s hand feels clammy as I help her into the passenger side.
 I turn on the air conditioning but keep the car parked.
 I want to try and get a handle on this situation.

 “That...dick!”
-Jemma screams.
+Jemma screams, punching at the dash.

 “I know,” I say.
 “Try to forget it.
 People like that aren’t worth it.”